ga-dc/js1/04-18-advanced-apis/readme.md

 ![register client form](https://s3.amazonaws.com/f.cl.ly/items/2B2g2J1d1l200q190h44/Image%202015-11-08%20at%2012.57.36%20PM.png)

 Most of the fields values should be pretty self-explanatory.
 However, _Valid Redirect URIs_ may not be as obvious.
 If you can recall the OAuth flow we went over earlier, do you remember the process of obtaining our beloved access token?
 After our user leaves our app to log in to Instagram, Instagram redirects them back to our app with the access token.
 So how does Instagram know where to send the authenticated user?
 Well that input value, `http://localhost:3000`, is how.
 We have not yet covered what `http://localhost:3000` is, but for now just know that it is the URI that our app will be connected to and so it is the URI we want Instagram to redirect to.

-> Note: Make sure students don't miss the colon (":") in `http://localhost:3000`.
-This will likely trip up some students who haven't run a local server before!

 The last step is to turn on implicit Oauth flow, which we'll be needing for our app.
 Hit the "edit" button on your newly-created application.
 Next, hit the "security" button.
 You should see the screen below.
 What you're looking for is the checkbox that says "Disable implicit Oauth" next to it. **If this box is checked, make sure to uncheck it**.
 If you neglect to uncheck this box, your app will not work!